Abe Jacobs: Travels around the world (1966–1981)

-As in Japan, South African promoters used heavyweight wrestlers and had strict weight requirements.
-Jacobs usually weighed around 250 pounds during his career, however, he around 270 pounds when wrestling in both countries.
-Prior to his arrival, he had gotten food poisoning from a Chinese restaurant in India and his weight had dropped to 240 by the time he arrived in South Africa.
 The promoter, Bull Heffer, was upset upon seeing Jacobs and had believed he lied about his weight.
 Heffer was also concerned about putting Jacobs against the South African Champion, a near super heavyweight, since Jacobs looked so small in comparison.
 Two weeks after meeting with the South Africa Wrestling Commission, while wrestling in Pretoria, he and other wrestlers were weighed by the promoter.
 Jacobs, then wrestling with a "heel" cowboy in-ring persona, secretly put weights in his pockets and cowboy boots in order to pass the weight requirements.

 Jacobs drew particular ire from South African wrestling fans when, shortly before his upcoming match with the South African Champion, he confessed in a newspaper interview he did not even know the name of his opponent.
-Around this time, Jacobs and several other wrestlers were attending a rugby game in Johannesburg when, while wearing his cowboy hat, he was recognized by the crowd.
-Many of the 10,000 people in attendance began chanting "Hey Yankee - Go Home" and soon began pelting him with oranges.
+Around this time, Jacobs and several other wrestlers were attending a rugby game in Johannesburg when, while wearing his cowboy hat, he was recognised by the crowd.
+Many of the 10,000 people in attendance began chanting "Hey Yankee – Go Home" and soon began pelting him with oranges.
 He and the other wrestlers were eventually forced to leave the stadium, however, Jacobs decided to change his clothes and, putting on a friend's jacket and baseball cap, he and the other wrestlers returned to the stadium and watched the rest of the game undisturbed.

 Returning to North America between his overseas trips, Jacobs wrestled throughout Canada as well as the United States.
 In the former country, his travels took him to the Maritimes, Montreal, Toronto, Vancouver, and Ontario.
 Once in Nova Scotia, Jacobs was challenged by a disruptive wrestling fan who had been harassing wrestlers and the crowd alike.
 At one point, this fan had to be escorted from the building after entering the ring and using the house microphone to taunt the wrestlers.
 After breaking into the locker room to confront the wrestlers, the promoter agreed to pay Jacobs to wrestle the fan.
-Jacobs was easily able to put the man in a submission hold during their match and made the fan apologize to the crowd before releasing the hold.
+Jacobs was easily able to put the man in a submission hold during their match and made the fan apologise to the crowd before releasing the hold.
 While in Nova Scotia, Jacobs teamed with and, at least on one occasion, wrestled another fellow New Zealander, Steve Rickard, while in Halifax, and later reunited in the Carolinas years later.